 It’s true.
 I promise.

 So you have to decide if you want to buy in bulk for connivence or small packs for savings.
-The exception is to watch for sales on Amazon diapers.
+The other great place to save money on diapers is Amazon.
 When diapers on Amazon go on sale at you can get the $.10 range on big packs, and that is the time to stock up!

 Word to the wise, the bigger the diaper — the more expensive it is.
 By the time you get to a size 5, you can expect to pay $.22 per diaper for a good deal.
 Again, the key is to start early and watch sales.

-**Please note, my prices are based on buying Pampers and Huggies only.
+**Please note, my prices are based on buying Pampers and Huggies.

 I’ll leave you with my number one diapering tip that comes with a warning.